Question from Kyle: I used the Clipboard History for a while with no problems whatsoever, but the last round of Windows Updates broke it.

 How can I fix this?

-Rick’s answer: I know what you mean about loving Windows 10’s Clipboard History feature, Kyle.
+Rick’s answer: I know what you mean about loving Windows’ Clipboard History feature, Kyle.
 I’m a huge fan myself!

-Unfortunately, the last round of Windows Updates indeed caused an issue that prevents Clipboard History from launching properly when summoned with the Windows+V key combination.
+Unfortunately, the last round of Windows Updates indeed caused an issue that prevents Clipboard History from launching properly when summoned with the Windows+V key combination on some machines.

 Hopefully Microsoft will fix this problem with the next round of updates, but in the meantime there’s an easy fix that seems to work for the vast majority of users.